react-navigation/react-navigation.github.io/docs/navigation-prop.md

 It's important to highlight the `navigation` prop is _not_ passed in to _all_ components; only `screen` components receive this prop automatically.
 For example, a `MyBackButton` component rendered as a child of a screen component would not has a `this.props.navigation` unless you explicitly passed it in from the screen as `<MyBackButton navigation={this.props.navigation} ...>`.

-There are several additional functions on `this.props.navigation` that only if the current navigator is a stack navigator.
-These functions are alternatives to `navigate` and `goBack` and you can use whichever you prefer.
+If the current navigator is a stack navigator, an additional set of functions are provided as alternatives to `navigate` and `goBack`.
+You can use whichever you prefer.
 The functions are:

 * `this.props.navigation`
   * `push` - navigate forward to new route in stack